Seanl80/natural_soap_company_v1/README.md

 To deploy this page from Heroku, the following steps were taken:

 1. Create a Heroku Account and log in.
-Click 'New' -> 'Create new app'.
+Click 'New' -> 'Create new app'
-2. Enter a name for your project and select your region.
+2. Enter a name for your project and select your region
-3. Click 'Create app'.
+3. Click 'Create app'
-4. Navigate to PostgreSQL from Code Institute and enter your email.
+4. Navigate to PostgreSQL from Code Institute and enter your email
-5. Update your project with the URL sent to your email.
+5. Update your project with the URL sent to your email
-6. Make sure to have dj_database_url and psycopg2 installed.
+6. Make sure to have dj_database_url and psycopg2 installed
-7. Login to the Heroku CLI - heroku login -i
+7. Login to the Heroku CLI - `heroku login -i`
-8. Run migrations on Heroku Postgres - python3 manage.py migrate
+8. Run migrations on Heroku Postgres - `python3 manage.py migrate`
-9. Create a superuser - python3 manage.py createsuperuser
+9. Create a superuser - `python3 manage.py createsuperuser`
-10. Install gunicorn - pip3 install gunicorn
+10. Install gunicorn - `pip3 install gunicorn`
-11. Create a requirements.txt file - pip3 freeze > requirements.txt
+11. Create a requirements.txt file - `pip3 freeze > requirements.txt`
-12. Create a Procfile.
+12. Create a Procfile
 13. Disable Heroku from collecting static files
 14. Add the hostname to project settings.py file
-14. Commit and push the changes to GitHub.
+14. Commit and push the changes to GitHub
-15. Go to 'Heroku Settings', click 'Reveal Config Vars'.
+15. Go to 'Heroku Settings', click 'Reveal Config Vars'
 16. The following variables were added:
 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY